 “They look too high and sort of square shaped”

-Straight after surgery your breast implants may be pushed up high on your chest due to the contraction of your chest (pectoralis) muscle.
+Right after your breast augmentation your breast implants may be pushed up high on your chest due to the contraction of your chest (pectoralis) muscle.
 This is more likely if your breast implants are placed under the chest (‘unders’).

 Your breasts may look square, oblong, flat, one may be higher than the other, one may be bigger than the other... basically, they may look weird and not at all ‘boob-shaped’ (and for that matter.. how you were expecting them to look).
 THIS is Frankenboob.